Kunal061/react-app-deploy_v1/README.md

 Deploy notes

-- To deploy to static hosts (Netlify, Vercel, Cloudflare Pages) just connect the repo and use the `build` command.
+- To deploy to static hosts (Netlify, Vercel, Cloudflare Pages) just connect the repo and set the build command to `npm run build` and publish `dist/`.
-- For GitHub Pages, this repository includes a GitHub Actions workflow to publish the `dist` folder.
-Configure the `GITHUB_TOKEN` and set `pages` branch in the repo settings if needed.
+- The repository includes a GitHub Actions workflow to publish `dist/` to GitHub Pages using `peaceiris/actions-gh-pages` (it will push to `gh-pages`).
+Ensure `GITHUB_TOKEN` is available (default) in Actions.